 Another first-time mega-donor who benefited from Trump’s actions was Roger Norman, a reclusive real estate investor in Reno, Nevada.
-In his first-ever interview, with a Reno TV news station in 2018, Norman recounted making and losing fortunes several times over, despite never learning to read or write.
+Norman is in business with his father, who has the same name; in his first-ever interview, with a Reno TV news station in 2018, the elder Norman recounted making and losing fortunes several times over, despite never learning to read or write.

 Norman’s crown jewel is the Tahoe-Reno Industrial Center, 104,000 acres of desert that he and his partners bought for $20 million in 1998.
 Today it’s worth billions after becoming a hub for companies including Tesla, Google and Switch.

 The site benefited from the Opportunity Zone program in Trump’s tax bill, thanks to some influential friends.
 As The Washington Post reported in 2018, Treasury officials originally decided the area was too prosperous to qualify for the benefit.
 But Norman’s business partner recruited Nevada Republicans, including the governor and a senator, to lobby for the designation.

 The younger Norman, who is also a partner in the project, then gave more than $2 million to support Trump’s reelection, compared to the less than $100,000 in total political contributions he’d made in the past.
 “You’re a little late to that story, I’m not donating anything now,” Norman said in a brief phone conversation, declining to discuss the matter further.